sys-bio/tellurium/docs/antimony.rst

     B.S is S;
   end

-In this system, ‘S‘ is involved in two reversible reactions with exactly the same reaction kinetics and initial concentrations.
+In this system, ``S`` is involved in two reversible reactions with exactly the same reaction kinetics and initial concentrations.
 Let’s now say the reaction rate of the second side-reaction takes the same form, but that the kinetics are twice as fast, and the starting conditions are different:

 ::